Pancreatic Cancer K2EDTA Plasma Samples

-Bay Biosciences provides high quality, clinical grade, biopsy tissue samples, FFPE tissue blocks with matched cryogenically preserved K2EDTA plasma, sera (serum) and peripheral blood mononuclear cells (PBMC) biofluid samples from pancreatic cancer patients.
+Bay Biosciences provides high-quality, clinical-grade biopsy tissue samples, FFPE tissue blocks with matched cryogenically preserved K2EDTA plasma, plasma, sera (serum), and peripheral blood mononuclear cells (PBMC) biofluid samples from pancreatic cancer patients.

-The K2EDTA plasma, sera (serum) and PBMC biofluid specimens are processed from pancreatic cancer patient’s peripheral whole-blood using customized collection and processing protocols.
+Furthermore, our team processes the K2EDTA plasma, sera (serum), and PBMC biofluid specimens from pancreatic cancer patient’s peripheral whole blood using customized collection and processing protocols.

-Pancreatic cancer tissue and matched biofluid samples are collected from unique patients diagnosed with pancreatic cancer and are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+In addition, we collect pancreatic cancer tissue and matched biofluid samples from unique patients diagnosed with pancreatic cancer and subsequently provide them to a valued pharmaceutical customer for research, diagnostics, discovery, and drug development.

 Pancreatic Cancer Overview

-According to the American Cancer Society (ACS), around 3% of all Cancers in the United States are pancreatic cancers.
-In 2021, the ACS expects around 60,430 people to receive a diagnosis of pancreatic cancer.
+According to the American Cancer Society (ACS), pancreatic cancers account for about 3% of all cancers in the United States and contribute to about 7% of all cancer deaths.
+In 2021, the ACS expects that doctors will diagnose around 60,430 patients with pancreatic cancer.

 Types of Pancreatic Cancer